 When he ascended to the throne in 1760 everyone was aware a new and glorious age was dawning.

 Robert had time to ready himself and put together a bulging portfolio to answer its architectural aspirations and to establish a practice, by gaining some groundbreaking works in architecture.

-The Grand tour Robert Adam had undertaken had a profound affect upon his attitudes and abilities and on the path British architectural style under his influence would take.
+The Grand Tour Robert Adam had undertaken had brought about a profound affect upon his attitudes and abilities and on the path British architectural style under his influence would take in the future.

 Robert Adam became England’s most fashionable and famous architect with an ever expanding portfolio of clients.
 However, as he knew, fashion fades while style remains; his solid investment in education and the future of art, design and style began reaping for Robert Adam, and his family, a great many rewards.